Blanchard, Reiter, Walker Valley and Nearby Islands

 Blanchard State Forest

-Check out the new trail map, released May 2019, for Blanchard State Forest here.
+Check out the trail map for Blanchard State Forest here.
 Click here for a map of other recreation opportunities in Whatcom County.

 Samish Overlook